selaux/rnix-analyzer/README.md

 Allows to analyze nix code and query the result.
 Intended for use in a language server.

+This is currently in very early development.
+It still finds some issues with current `nixpkgs`, which should not be there.

 ## Features

 ### Scope Analysis